-The Indiana Department of Environmental Management (IDEM) has received an application from Fritz Enterprises, Inc. located at 250 West Highway 12, Burns Harbor for a significant modification of its Administrative Part 70 Operating Permit No. T127-30717-00123 issued on October 12, 2011.
-If approved by IDEM's Office of Air Quality (OAQ), this proposed modification would allow Fritz Enterprises, Inc. to make certain changes at its existing source.
-Fritz Enterprises, Inc. has applied to construct and operate one (1) pug mill, one (1) 385 HP diesel-fired engine, three (3) feed conveyors, and one (1) main conveyor.
+The Indiana Department of Environmental Management (IDEM) has received an application from Federal Correctional Complex located at 4200 Bureau Road North, Terre Haute, Indiana 47808 for a renewal of its Part 70 Operating Permit issued on April 11, 2012.
+If approved by IDEM's Office of Air Quality (OAQ), this proposed renewal would allow Federal Correctional Complex to continue to operate its existing source.

-The applicant intends to construct and operate new equipment that will emit air pollutants; therefore, the permit contains new or different permit conditions.
-In addition, some conditions from previously issued permits or approvals have been corrected, changed or removed.
-These corrections, changes, and removals may include Title I changes (i.e., changes that add or modify synthetic minor emission limits).
-IDEM has reviewed this application, and has developed preliminary findings, consisting of a draft permit and several supporting documents, that would allow the applicant to make this change.
+This draft Part 70 Operating Permit renewal does not contain any new equipment that would emit air pollutants; however, some conditions from previously issued permits/approvals have been corrected, changed, or removed.
+These corrections, changes, and removals may include Title I changes (e.g., changes that add or modify synthetic minor emission limits).
+This notice fulfills the public notice procedures to which those conditions are subject.
+IDEM has reviewed this application and has developed preliminary findings, consisting of a draft permit and several supporting documents, which would allow for these changes.